ingararntzen/timingdocs/docs/source/sequencer.rst

 ========================================================================

 The :ref:`sequencer` implements precisely timed *playback* of *timed data*.
-Playback is orchestrated using one or two **timingobjects**.
+Playback is controlled using one or two **timingobjects**.
 Timed data is represented as :ref:`cues <cue>` in a :ref:`dataset`.

 Definition
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-*	The sequencer is a :ref:`Cue Collection <cuecollection>`, invariably a **subset** of its source cue collection, i.e. the :ref:`dataset`.
+*   The sequencer is a :ref:`Cue Collection <cuecollection>`, a **subset** of its source cue collection, the :ref:`dataset`.

-*	The sequencer invariably holds the subset of **active cues** from the :ref:`dataset`.
+*   At any time, the sequencer holds the subset of dataset cues that are **active** cues.

-*	The sequencer emits **change**, **remove** and **update** events (see :ref:`cuecollection`) as cues are **activated** or **deactivated**.
+*   The sequencer emits **change**, **remove** and **update** events (see: :ref:`cuecollection`) as cues are **activated** or **deactivated**.

-Active Cues
+Active cues
     Cues are **active** or **inactive** based on the playback position, and how it compares to the :ref:`cue interval<cue>`, which defines the **validity** of the cue on the timeline.
 The sequencer may well be an empty collection, if no cues are **active** at a particular time.
 Any change to the cue collection of the source dataset might cause changes to the subset of active cues.

 Timed playback
     As *playback position* gradually changes during timed playback, cues must be activated or deactivated at the correct time.
-The sequencer dynamically manipulates its own cue collection so that it always represents the subset of active cues correctly. **change** and **remove** events (see :ref:`cuecollection`) correspond to timely activation and deactivation of cues.
+The sequencer dynamically manipulates its own cue collection so that it always represents the subset of active cues correctly. **change** and **remove** events (see: :ref:`cuecollection`) correspond to timely activation and deactivation of cues.

-Flexible timeline navigation and playback
+Timeline navigation and playback
     Sequencers have full support for all types of navigation and playback allowed by timing objects.
-This includes jumping on the timeline, any playback speed, backwards playback, and even accelerated playback.
-For instance, jumping on the timeline might cause all active cues to be deactivated, and the a new set of cues to be activated.
+This includes jumping on the timeline, setting the playback speed, backwards playback and even accelerated playback.
+For instance, jumping on the timeline might cause all active cues to be deactivated, and a new set of cues to be activated.

 Dynamic dataset
     Sequencers support dynamic changes to its source :ref:`dataset`, at any time, even during playback.
 Cues added to the dataset will be activated immediately if they should be active.
 Cues removed from the dataset will be deactivated, if they were active.
     Modified cues will stay active, stay inactive, be activated or be deactived, whichever is appropriate.

-A sequence of timed events
+Sequence of timed events
-	The **change** and **remove** events of the sequencer gives access to the full storyline (i.e. sequence of transitions) for the set of active cues.
-This also includes initialization.
-Due to the :ref:`events-init` semantics of the **change** event, the **change** event will initially emit cues that are already active, when the subscription is made.
-After that **change** and **remove** events will communicate all subsequent changes.
+    The **change** and **remove** events of the sequencer provide the full storyline (i.e. sequence of transitions) for the set of active cues.
+This includes initialization.
+Due to the :ref:`events-init` semantics of the **change** event, the **change** event will initially emit cues that are already active - immediately after the subscription is made.
+After that **change** and **remove** events will communicate all subsequent changes, including changes to cue data.